aws-samples/cfn101-workshop/content/intermediate/operations/understanding-changesets/index.md

    ::::
   :::::

 1. In the [AWS CloudFormation ](https://console.aws.amazon.com/cloudformation/) console, select the stack you created in this workshop.
-For example `changesets-workshop`.
+For example `cfn-workshop-understanding-changesets`.
 1. From **changesets** tab, choose **bucket-versioning-update**.
 1. Navigate to the **JSON changes** tab for more information, which should look similar to this: